Helping Tampa Employees Receive the Unpaid Overtime They Deserve

 Some common tactics employers use to avoid paying workers overtime include requiring them to work off the clock or misclassifying their jobs as “exempt” from overtime laws.
 The Tampa overtime pay attorneys at Lieser Skaff can help you fight for the unpaid overtime wages that you are rightfully owed.

 Overview of Overtime Law

-Although the federal Fair Labor Standards Act (FLSA) governs most workers, there are some types of workers not covered by the FLSA, such as those employed in the movie theater business and in the truck driving, railroad and agriculture industries.
-Also, some employees are considered “exempt” from the FLSA overtime rules because their occupations involve executive, professional or administrative job duties.
+Although the federal Fair Labor Standards Act (FLS) governs most workers, there are some types of workers not covered by the FLS, such as those employed in the movie theater business and in the truck driving, railroad and agriculture industries.
+Also, some employees are considered “exempt” from the FLS overtime rules because their occupations involve executive, professional or administrative job duties.